webqit/webqit/README.md

 ## Getting Involved

-It's easy, and especially kind on our day of little beginnings!
+It's easy... and especially kind on our day of little beginnings!
 We welcome any form of contribution - PR, issue, discussion, etc - on any of these projects.

 _Also, we'd be super excited to have **you leave us a star** 🌟_